alicemunsal/dohex/DoHex2.md

 > - Different problems require different solutions.
 > - If you have different data, you have different problem.
 > - If you don't understand the cost of solving the problem, you don't understand the problem.
-> - Solving problems you probably don't have creates more problems you definitely do.
+> - Solving problems you probably don't have creates more problems.
 > - There is no ideal, abstract solution to the problem.

 Today, Software developers try to create abstract model of the problem domain by focusing on classes and their relationships as taught in school.
 Hence, they tend to neglect to understand the properties of data.
 However, we need to determine type, quantity, frequency and statistical properties of data to properly solve the problem.